 Color representation is a fundamental part of digital design and frontend engineering.
 While HEX (Hexadecimal) codes are the industry standard for defining colors in HTML and CSS, HSL (Hue, Saturation, Lightness) has gained massive popularity for its human-friendly approach to color manipulation.
-This HEX to HSL Converter is a professional-grade utility designed to help you switch between these two systems instantly.
+This HEX to HSL Converter is a high-performance utility designed to help you switch between these two systems instantly.
 Whether you are building a design system from scratch or adjusting the brightness of a brand color for a hover state, our tool provides the precision you need without any technical overhead.
 By operating entirely within your browser, we ensure that your creative palette remains private and your workflow stays fast.

 We believe that developer productivity should never compromise security.
 That is why our color tools are built on a "local-first" principle.
 When you paste a color code into our converter, the transformation logic runs on your own machine.
 Your data is never sent to our servers, and your project's unique color schemes are never tracked.
 It is a secure, efficient, and 100% free solution for developers, designers, and students who value privacy and high-performance tools.